 See Best Lightweight Backpacking Electronics Gear for more detail on lightweight batteries and recharging.

 - For the SPOT carry a spare set (4) four AAA lithium batteries.
 Note: once the SPOT starts to blink red you don’t have a lot of operational time left.

-- For the inReach consider carrying an external battery like the 5.4 oz EasyAcc 6000mAh USB Battery.
+- For the inReach consider carrying an external USB battery in the range of 6000 to 100o mAh.
 (This can be also be used to recharge most of your other electronics.)

 - See lead picture of SPOT and inReach for a visual on these battery options.

 It’s critical safety precaution to make sure your inReach is always available for use (especially if you are using it in tracking mode during a trip).
 My three favorite lightweight and high capacity backup batteries are:

 Sometimes a timely rescue is not possible.
 A Trip Plan and/or a Satellite Messenger like the Garmin inReach and the SPOT Satellite Messenger is not the solution to everything.
 I have been in some extremely bad situations where rescue was not feasible even if I had sent out an SOS.
 As they say, the best rescue is self-rescue.
 And to state the obvious, Goal One is not needing rescue in the first place.
 So be sensible and safe out there.

 Finally, a Satellite Messenger should never be considered a license to do silly things or take unnecessary risks.